 6 Steps to Creating a Water Management Program for Your Healthcare Facility

 The problem of Legionella bacteria growth in complex water systems has been known for decades, but recent changes to regulatory requirements have created a compliance issue for many healthcare facilities.
-If your hospital doesn’t currently have an effective water management program, it’s time to make creating one a priority.
+If your hospital doesn’t currently have an effective water management program implemented with effective “control measures”, it’s time to make creating one a priority.

 Identify your internal hospital stakeholders

 Your hospital is almost certainly already engaging in some form of Legionella risk prevention and water management programming, regardless of whether you have a formal written plan or not.
 Because of this, your very first step should be identifying your internal hospital stakeholders who can provide insight about what is already being done, how compliant you currently are and what further steps need to be taken.
-While the exact people will vary from hospital to hospital, the key players should include the infection control manager or director, the director of facilities, and representatives from nursing and clinical labs.
+While the exact people will vary from hospital to hospital, the key players should include the infection prevention manager or director, the facilities manager or director, and representatives from nursing and clinical labs.
 These stakeholders should form the core of your water management team.

 Develop a plan to make the plan